-The site is located within an archaeologically-significant area.
-It lies within the southeastern corner of Lexden Heath, a historic heathland (MCC9144) and adjacent to the projected line of the earthwork known as Heath Farm Dyke Middle (MCC2095).
-The Colchester dykes are among the most important prehistoric monuments in Britain.
+The proposed development is situated within an area of archaeological significance.
+It lies adjacent to the projected line of The Laver ditch (MCC 10054).
+The Colchester dykes and earthworks are among the most important prehistoric monuments in Britain.
 They define the extent of the pre-Roman 'proto-town' (or oppidum in Latin) of Camulodunum.
-Camulodunum was the seat of Cunobelin, arguably the most important leader in Britain in the decades leading up to the Roman invasion of AD 43.
+Camulodunum was the capital and home of Cunobelin, who was arguably of the most important leader in Britain in the decades leading up to the Roman invasion of AD 43.
 There have been several studies of and excavations on the dykes, which are described fully in the two principal reference works: Camulodunum, by CFC Hawkes and MR Hull (1947), and Camulodunum 2, Colchester Archaeological Report 11 (CAR 11), by CFC Hawkes and Philip Crummy (1995).